MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-san-copy.md

     - If you want to create a SAN-copy capable template from a new virtual machine, the host where you create the virtual machine must also be a member of this host group.
     - If you want to create a SAN-copy capable template from an existing virtual machine, and want to create and assign the logical unit from the library server, the library server must be a member of this host group.
 Therefore, the library server must be a Hyper-V host.
 (If you don't want to add the library server as a host, you can assign the logical unit out-of-band by using your storage array vendor’s management tools.)
     - If you want to use rapid provisioning to deploy generation 2 VMs, you must choose a host with an operating system that supports them.
     - All Hyper-V hosts that you want to use for rapid provisioning and the library server must have access to the storage array.
 Also, they must use the same type of SAN connectivity.
-For SAN migrations to succeed, you cannot have some hosts that connect to the array through Fibre Channel and others that connect through iSCSI.
+For SAN migrations to succeed, you can't have some hosts that connect to the array through Fibre Channel and others that connect through iSCSI.
 Configuration varies, depending on your storage hardware.
 - You should get specific configuration information from the storage vendor, but configuration typically requires:
     - The Multipath I/O (MPIO) feature must be added on each host that will access the Fibre Channel or iSCSI storage array.
 You can add the MPIO feature through Server Manager.
         - If the MPIO feature is already enabled before you add a host to VMM management, VMM will automatically enable MPIO for supported storage arrays by using the Microsoft provided Device Specific Module (DSM).
 If you already installed vendor-specific DSMs for supported storage arrays and then add the host to VMM management, the vendor-specific MPIO settings will be used to communicate with those arrays.